-Urine flows continuously through this ileal conduit to the outside, collecting in a small bag (an ostomy bag) attached to the stoma that is emptied periodically.
-The pouch will lie flat against the body and can be covered with your clothes.
-This surgery is known as an incontinent diversion because you no longer control the flow of urine from the body.
+This option allows urine to flow continuously through the new conduit to the outside, where it is collected in a small bag called an ostomy bag.
+This bag is attached to the stoma and is emptied periodically.
+The pouch lies flat against the body, and can be covered with clothes.
+This surgery is classified as an incontinent diversion because you no longer control the flow of urine from the body.

 Living With a Stoma

-- Always wash your hands with soap and water before and after caring for your stoma and pouch.
+- Wash your hands with soap and water before and after caring for your stoma and pouch.

-- The pouches include filters that should prevent odors.
-Using fragrance drops or sprays may give you extra confidence.
+- Pouches include filters that help prevent odors.
+Using fragrance drops or sprays to further mask the odor may boost your confidence.